 Don’t Forget to Get Rid of the Moss and Weeds One Last Time

 Looking to control the growth and spread of moss and weeds?
 Get rid of them in the Autumn so they don’t come back with a vengeance in the Spring.
 In the least sunny areas of your yard, you’ll find moss accumulating in large swathes.
 As all the leaves are blowing away, you’re better positioned to locate this moss and remove it.
 Once finished with the moss, find and remove any weeds and pull them from root to stem.

 Before the snow hits the ground, make sure to use an aerating tool to perforate your lawn with small holes and allow for air, water,

 Make Sure to Apply a Top Dressing to Your Grass

-It’s critical to carry out a few lawn care rituals to prepare for Winter and applying a top dressing to your grass is one of them.
+It’s critical to carry out a few lawn care rituals to prepare for Winter.
+Applying a top dressing to your grass is one of them.
 By adding a thin layer of soil over your lawn, you can positively impact the overall soil without damaging the turf below.
 Applying a top dressing is a common technique for lawn care that takes care of issues such as uneven terrain, soil compaction, bare spots, and nutrient depletion.
 This will help your lawn grow in beautifully in the Spring.

 During the Winter, Keep Your Lawn Debris and People-Free

 Once you’ve taken care of all the Winter lawn preparation, it’s important to remember to keep traffic on your grass to a minimum and remove any obstructing debris.
-Human activity and debris alike cause soil compaction on your lawn, which in turn obstructs grassroots from getting the air, water, and nutrients it needs to thrive.
+Human activity and debris alike cause soil compaction on your lawn.
+Which in turn obstructs grassroots from getting the air, water, and nutrients it needs to thrive.
 Let your lawn breathe and watch your grass grow into a healthy yard with no dead patches in sight.